If you have online access to The Lancet

 NEXAVAR in combination with carboplatin and paclitaxel is contraindicated in patients with squamous cell lung cancer.

 Cardiovascular Events: In the SHARP (HCC) study, the incidence of cardiac ischemia/infarction was 2.7% in NEXAVAR-treated patients compared with 1.3% for placebo-treated group.
 In the TARGET (RCC) study, the incidence of cardiac ischemia/infarction was higher in the NEXAVAR-treated group (2.9%) compared with the placebo-treated group (0.4%).
 In the DECISION (DTC) study, the incidence of cardiac ischemia/infarction was 1.9% in the NEXAVAR-treated group compared with 0% in the placebo-treated group.
 Patients with unstable coronary artery disease or recent myocardial infarction were excluded from this study.
-Temporary or permanent discontinuation of NEXAVAR should be considered in patients who develop cardiovascular events.
+Consider temporary or permanent discontinuation of NEXAVAR in patients who develop cardiovascular events.

-Hypertension: Monitor blood pressure weekly during the first 6 weeks and periodically thereafter, and treat, if required.
-In the SHARP (HCC) study, hypertension was reported in 9.4% of NEXAVAR-treated patients and 4.3% of patients in the placebo-treated group.
+Hypertension: In the SHARP (HCC) study, hypertension was reported in 9.4% of NEXAVAR-treated patients and 4.3% of patients in the placebo-treated group.
 In the TARGET (RCC) study, hypertension was reported in 16.9% of NEXAVAR-treated patients and 1.8% of patients in the placebo-treated group.
 In the DECISION (DTC) study, hypertension was reported in 40.6% of NEXAVAR-treated patients and 12.4% of placebo-treated patients.
 Hypertension was usually mild to moderate, occurred early in the course of treatment, and was managed with standard antihypertensive therapy.
+Monitor blood pressure weekly during the first 6 weeks of NEXAVAR.
+Thereafter, monitor blood pressure and treat hypertension, if required, in accordance with standard medical practice.
 In cases of severe or persistent hypertension despite institution of antihypertensive therapy, consider temporary or permanent discontinuation of NEXAVAR.

 Dermatologic Toxicities: Hand-foot skin reaction and rash are the most common adverse reactions attributed to NEXAVAR.
 Management of dermatologic toxicities may include topical therapies for symptomatic relief, temporary treatment interruption and/or dose modification of NEXAVAR, or in severe or persistent cases, permanent discontinuation of NEXAVAR.
 There have been reports of severe dermatologic toxicities, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
 These cases may be life-threatening.
 Discontinue NEXAVAR if SJS or TEN are suspected.

-Gastrointestinal Perforation: Gastrointestinal perforation was an uncommon adverse reaction and has been reported in less than 1% of patients taking NEXAVAR.
-Permanently discontinue NEXAVAR in the event of a gastrointestinal perforation.
+Gastrointestinal Perforation: Gastrointestinal perforation has been reported in less than 1% of patients taking NEXAVAR.
+In the event of a gastrointestinal perforation, permanently discontinue NEXAVAR.

 Increased Mortality, Concomitant Administration with Carboplatin/Paclitaxel & Gemcitabine/Cisplatin in Squamous Cell Lung Cancer: In a subset analysis of two randomized controlled trials in chemo-naïve patients with Stage IIIB-IV non-small cell lung cancer, patients with squamous cell carcinoma experienced higher mortality with the addition of NEXAVAR compared to those treated with carboplatin/paclitaxel alone (HR 1.81, 95% CI 1.19-2.74) and gemcitabine/cisplatin alone (HR 1.22, 95% CI 0.82-1.80).
 NEXAVAR, in combination with gemcitabine/cisplatin, is not recommended in patients with squamous cell lung cancer.
 The safety and effectiveness of NEXAVAR has not been established in patients with non-small cell lung cancer.